NQTs - News items

 There will be no changes to statutory induction until 2021, so during the roll out, there will be no change for the end of the NQTs' induction – one year.

-The 5% additional support will first be available to NQTs in 2021 in Bradford schools which opt-in to the early roll out programme following their successful induction in 2020-21.
+The second year 5% additional support will first be available to teachers following successful induction in 2021, in Bradford schools which opt-in to the early roll out programme.

 As we change from one set of induction regulations to another, there is, as yet, no information on how long the induction will be for part-time, late starters, maternity return teachers etc who begin prior to September 2021 and who will run on post the